 - a Western busiess culture modeled upon repeatable, uniform, mechanistic models of efficiency

 Much has been written (by me and others; see also a book by C.Christensen, and a great RSA animation by K.Robinson), on the downside of our mechanistic, structure-focused paradigms.
 It’s thinking that makes us slaves to someone else’s blueprint.
 Our culture and our thought processes seem literally consumed by the conformist view.

 I say yes.
 If we can find ways to fundamentally change our mindset.

 I’m intrigued that in the very same book, Wheatley goes on to describe patterns and rules in nature that seek to discover what works.
-Conformity, perhaps, is not all bad, if you’re a tree seeking a greater share of critical sunlight, or vying to expand your rainfall catching potential.
-Need more light and water?
+Conformity, perhaps, is not all bad, like a tree seeking a greater share of critical sunlight, or vying to expand its rainfall catching potential.
+Have a need for more light and water?
 Grow a little taller.
-Make some more leaves.
+Sprout some more leaves.

 A better, more useful frame might be: conform if it’s working, adapt if it’s not.